Economic effects of ROTEM®- based bleeding control

 It was shown that besides better patient care, effective cost savings are possible by following ROTEM® guided therapy.

-The economic as well as the clinical effectiveness of ROTEM®-diagnostic was demonstrated in clinical studies and health technology assessments.
-This resulted in recommendations such as the ESA guideline, the ASA guideline, the NICE recommendation, the PPH guidance of the SSC ISTH and the European Trauma Guideline.
+The economic and the clinical effectiveness of ROTEM® diagnostic was demonstrated in clinical studies and health technology assessments.
+This resulted in the following recommendations: ESA guideline, ASA guideline, NICE recommendation, PPH guidance of the SSC ISTH and European Trauma Guideline.

 Proven cost saving potential

-The use of ROTEM® as a diagnostic tool in perioperative bleeding management is implemented in numerous guidelines like:
+The use of ROTEM® as a diagnostic tool in perioperative bleeding management is implemented in numerous guidelines:

 - Liver transplant

-The cost saving potential of ROTEM®-guided therapy has repeatedly been proven.
-It significantly reduces unnecessary blood product use and clinical complications.
-The reduced complication rate may have an additional cost saving aspect by reducing intensive care unit and hospital stay time!
+The cost saving potential of ROTEM® guided therapy has repeatedly been proven.
+It significantly reduces clinical complications and the use of unnecessary blood product.
+The reduced complication rate could amount to additional cost savings by reducing intensive care unit and hospital stay time!

 Improved patient outcome

-Substantial blood savings of up to 50% can be realized through individualized bleeding management and with comprehensive diagnostic results.
-In particular, thromboelastometry with ROTEM® has been proven to decrease transfusion volumes and shorten durations of hospital stay in elective procedures, such as liver transplantation and cardiac surgery.
-Similar cost-savings are being investigated in other application fields such as trauma care (polytrauma, brain injury, etc.), obstetrics (e.g. post-partum haemorrhage) or orthopaedics.
+Substantial blood savings of up to 50% can be made through individualised bleeding management and comprehensive diagnostic results.
+In particular, thromboelastometry with ROTEM® has been proven to decrease transfusion volumes and shorten hospital stay durations following elective procedures, such as liver transplantation and cardiac surgery.
+Similar cost-savings are being investigated in other application fields such as trauma care (polytrauma, brain injury etc.), obstetrics (e.g. post-partum haemorrhage) or orthopaedics.